Yusupha Njie

-Yusupha Njie (born 1 March 1994) is a Gambian professional footballer who plays as a forward for Al-Markhiya and the Gambia national team.
+Yusupha Njie (born 1 March 1994) is a Gambian professional footballer who plays as a forward for Al-Wakrah, on loan from Al-Markhiya and the Gambia national team.
 He is the son of Biri Biri, who was widely regarded as the greatest Gambian footballer of all time.

 Early years

 Born in Banjul, Njie began his youth career at local club Wealers FC before switching to Cherno Samba's academy in 2004.
 In 2007, he was scouted for the national under-15 team; he traveled with them to compete in a cup competition in Norway.
 Two years later, he underwent a two-week trial with Norwegian club SK Brann, where his half-brother Tijan Jaiteh was playing at the time.
 Although he impressed team officials, he was not able to return at their request because of obligations with the national under-17 team, including the 2011 African U-17 Championship qualification tournament.
 He also traveled to Spain for two weeks in 2010 for a trial at his father's former club, Sevilla.